Patellar instability or Patellofemoral instability is a frequent cause of symptoms of anterior knee pain and episodes of mechanical instability.

 It is also called patellar subluxation syndrome.

-There is a difference between symptoms of instability and patellar dislocation, though former may cause the latter to happen.
+There is a difference between symptoms of instability and patellar dislocation, though the former may cause the latter to happen.

 Patellar instability occurs due to morphologic abnormalities in the patellofemoral joint where the patella is prone to recurrent lateral dislocation.